NigelFinegan5p/project4/README.md

 When i build the booking & subscrition model and refreshed the browser it did not work.
 So to clearly define and articulate what i mean by this the HTML file giftbox_list.html file was only showing the `<h1>` heading on the page.

-As a way to test whether or not what i had written needed adaption a approached it this way.
+As a way to test whether or not what i had written needed adaption, a stepped out approach was taken and the steps below are how it was initiated.

- 1. in the URL use /admin
+ 1. in the URL i used the home url and added /admin
- 2. login into the admin panel
+ 2. log in into the admin panel
  3. check of the migrations from the CLI that were displaying ok had been back end administered
  4. the admin panel showed they had and therefore the next step was that the database & display was to be tested
  5. i wrote a qurey set in line 5 of the giftbox_list.html file